Before having a pacemaker fitted, you'll have a preoperative assessment.

 Implantable cardioverter defibrillators (ICDs)

 In most cases, implantable cardioverter defibrillators (ICDs) are fitted transvenously, along a vein.
-However, they can also be fitted under the skin (subcutaneously).
+But they can also be fitted under the skin (subcutaneously).

 The pacing lead and electrodes are also placed under the skin along the breast bone and are connected to the device.